Program Manager, AGEP PUI and IRACDA NY-CAPS

-Karian Wright is the Program Manager for the National Science Foundation funded AGEP-T FRAME (Frontiers of Research and Academic Models of Excellence) and the National Institutes of Health funded IRACDA NY-CAPS (New York Consortium for the Advancement of Postdoctoral Scholars) Programs.
+Karian Wright is the Program Manager for the National Science Foundation funded AGEP PUI (Collaborative Research: An AGEP Alliance Model to Advance Underrepresented Minority STEM Faculty at Predominately Undergraduate Institutions) and the National Institutes of Health funded IRACDA NY-CAPS (New York Consortium for the Advancement of Postdoctoral Scholars) programs.
 Karian has extensive experience in higher education including admissions, recruitment, student services and retention.
 She also managed a College Jumpstart program serving over 500 high school students annually and developed a female empowerment program for over 300 young women.
 Karian has a firm commitment to the advancement of underrepresented minority students.
-She holds a Master’s degree in Business Administration from Monroe College.
+She holds a master’s degree in Business Administration from Monroe College.